Sub Pop: Formation

-The origins of Sub Pop can be traced back to the early 1980s, when Bruce Pavitt started a fanzine called Subterranean Pop that focused exclusively on American independent record labels.
+The origins of Sub Pop trace back to the early 1980s, when Bruce Pavitt started a fanzine called Subterranean Pop that focused exclusively on American independent record labels.
 Pavitt undertook the project in order to earn course credit while attending Evergreen State College in Olympia, Washington.
 By the fourth issue, Pavitt had shortened the name to Sub Pop and began alternating issues with compilation tapes of underground rock bands.
 The Sub Pop #5 cassette, released in 1982, sold two thousand copies.
 In 1983, Pavitt moved to Seattle, Washington, and released the ninth and final issue of Sub Pop.
-While in Seattle, he wrote a column for local newspaper The Rocket titled "Sub Pop U.S.A.", a column he ended in 1988.
+While in Seattle, he wrote a column for local music magazine The Rocket titled "Sub Pop U.S.A.", a column he ended in 1988.

 In 1986, Pavitt released the first Sub Pop LP, the compilation Sub Pop 100, which featured material by artists including Sonic Youth, Naked Raygun, Wipers, and Scratch Acid.
 Seattle group Green River chose to record their Dry as a Bone EP for Pavitt's new label in June 1986; Pavitt couldn't afford to release it until the following year.
 When finally released, Dry as a Bone was promoted by Sub Pop as "ultra-loose grunge that destroyed the morals of a generation".
 Also in 1987, Jonathan Poneman provided $20,000 in funding for Sub Pop to release the debut Soundgarden single "Hunted Down"/"Nothing to Say" in July 1987, followed by the band's first EP Screaming Life that October.
 Poneman soon became a full partner in the label.
 Pavitt focused on the label's artists and repertoire aspects, while Poneman dealt with the business and legal issues.
 Both men decided they wanted the label to focus on "this primal rock stuff that was coming out," according to Pavitt.